bwassim/bwassim.github.io/_posts/2020-01-15-Deep-Learning-based-Autonomous-UAV-Landing-with-Marker-Detection.markdown

 *You Only Look Once Tiny (YOLO tiny) Architecture*
 # Landing System
 The diagram below illustrates the operating procedure for the autonomous landing system.
-The Tiny YOLO localisation algorithm processes the video stream from the on-board camera image by image, so for each image processed, the network generates a set of coordinates composed of the detected tag center (x, y), with its dimension given in width and height (w, h), as well as the probability "s" of belonging to a class. the full vector is given as follows: [x, y, w, h, s].
+The Tiny YOLO localisation algorithm processes the video stream from the on-board camera image by image, so for each image processed, the network generates a set of coordinates composed of the detected object class `c`, its tag center `(x, y)`, with its dimension given in width and height (w, h), as well as the probability `s` of belonging to a class. the full vector is given as follows: `[c, x, y, w, h, s]`.
 These coordinates are then converted to offset angles with respect to the center of the ground marker.
 These angles are sent to the autopilot so that the drone moves in a way  the marker is always in the center of the image.
 It is assumed that the angles of the MAV (yaw, pitch, roll) can be neglected when the offset angles are calculated.

 ![diagram]({{site.baseurl}}/images/diagram.png){:height="30%" width="30%"}
 ![ubuntu simulated drone]({{site.baseurl}}/images/sim_drone.jpg){:height="50%" width="50%"}